Who We Are

 In 1997, Pastor Edward Vernon was called as interim pastor.
 After two years and many accomplishments, he was called as permanent pastor where he served until 2012.
 From the time of Pastor Ed’s interim position, the church saw many changes.
 Rincon grew from a small, struggling church into a thriving entity which led to a large increase in families with children and youth.
 During this time, the church added a second morning service to accommodate our growing membership.
 In 1999, an associate pastor, Gordon Vernon, was called and in 2005, a youth director was added to our staff.
 With the church thriving beyond its current physical capacity, the church began planning for the building of a new, larger sanctuary to accommodate the increasing membership.
 After five years of planning, ground breaking began in early 2007.
 In November of 2010, the new Worship Center was dedicated and attendance once again saw a large increase.

 Gordon Vernon was called as Senior Pastor in 2012.
-Under Pastor Gordon’s leadership, two new ministries were added: The Filipino American Fellowship and the First Nepali Church.
-Both ministries began holding their services on campus and to this day continue to meet at Rincon.
+Under Pastor Gordon’s leadership, two new ministries were added: The Filipino American Christian Fellowship of Tucson (FACFT) and the First Nepali Church.
+Both ministries began holding their services on campus.
 With the growth of membership, many new ministries were added: Road 2 Recovery; Good News Club (an after-school ministry of Child Evangelism Fellowship); Food Distribution sponsored by Caring Ministries; and the Native American Mission.
 Four new staff positions were created and a preschool was opened.
 Children and youth ministries expanded and community outreach ministries included Thanksgiving baskets for the needy, an annual car show, an annual Trunk or Treat Festival, and donations of blankets/winter caps for to the Native American Mission.
 Our congregation donated many other items as our different missions groups made their needs known (bikes for the African ministry; household items/clothing for the Native American mission etc.)

 As a result of Pastor Gordon Vernon's retirement in 2017, Pastor Trei Watters was called as Senior Pastor and began serving in November 2017.
-Our website was recently updated, a new Welcome Center is currently underway, and improvements to the buildings and grounds are in the planning stages.
-The church continues to grow under Pastor Trei's leadership and God continues to add to the church weekly.
+During that time, our website was updated and we began to discuss improvements to the buildings and grounds.
+The church continued to grow under Pastor Trei's leadership.
+With the COVID-19 pandemic shutdown of March 2020, the Sunday worship service was held online only.
+In-person worship was resumed in 2021 and we continue to offer online services with a live stream each Sunday.
+Pastor Trei stepped down in August of 2021.